sarbal/BINF_tut/lessons/python_datafun.md

 print(n_factorial(1001))
 ```

+# Q1: Test yourself!
+### In your jupyter notebook, create new chunk for this question.
+In this chunk,

 ## Input
 ### Command line input
 Reading in input from the command-line is in the argv variable from the sys module: